crow-labs/crow-alpha/readme.md

 eBay-like marketplace where listed items can be sold in an auction

 ### Long term
+Either:
+- Platform for online stores using crow dispute voting
-Point of sale transactions for brick and mortar stores.
+- Point of sale transactions for brick and mortar stores
 ### Description
 - We have producers and users whitelists as well as a marketplace
 - A producer is a whitelisted address that can list goods on the marketplace